 Department of Anthropology Scholarships and Funding

-Michigan Anthropology Undergraduate Research Awards
+Michigan Anthropology Undergraduate Research Grants

 The Department of Anthropology is pleased to offer support for undergraduate research and scholarly activity for Anthropology and Evolutionary Anthropology majors.
 Applications are considered twice per year and the department expects to award the following (or some combination thereof): three awards of up to $1000 each for research activity and three awards of up to $300 each for travel to present a professional paper.